Maths at Djanogly Sherwood

 -Increase children’s fluency of number fact recall.

 Our maths curriculum has been developed, ensuring structured progression through a blocked, mastery approach.
-Smart slide lessons are used and planned in response to previous learning success and whole class feedback.
 Lessons will include some of the following elements:-

--Maths FAST : Concepts and strategies from previous blocks are revisited and refreshed to embed learning.
-Fluency is developed through quick recall of maths facts.
+-Maths FAST : Concepts and strategies from previous terms and year group blocks are revisited and refreshed to embed learning.

 -Fluency/Varied Fluency : Pupils expand their understanding through variation, rather than a variety of tasks.
 Manipulatives and the use of images allows pupils to build mental models on which to hang their understanding of a concept.

--Reasoning : Pupils are exposed to rich problems and have opportunities to share reasoning with talk partners, groups and whole class.
+-Reasoning and Problem Solving : Pupils are exposed to rich problems and have opportunities to share reasoning with talk partners, groups and whole class.

 -S Planning : S planning is used to ensure that small steps are clearly identified and planned for.
 We use a variety of resources to support planning which includes White Rose Maths.